dolinka79/Portfolio_Agnieszka-Dolinska-Rakowska/README.md

 # Education
 ### 2021 - 2022 Catholic University of Lublin
-Master of Business Administration (MBA)Postgraduate management studies
+Master of Business Administration (MBA) - postgraduate management studies
 ### 2008 WSEI in Lublin
 Real estate management - postgraduate studies
 ### 2006 University of Trade and International Finance in Warsaw